 Men and women both produce testosterone, though men produce far more testosterone than women.
-Your testosterone levels can vary greatly depending on your gender, age and health.
+Testosterone levels can vary greatly depending on someone's gender, age and health.
 Find out more about low testosterone levels, and possible causes and symptoms of low testosterone.

 What is testosterone?